-The tax losses for a given year, as provided for in para 1 of article 48 of the Industrial Tax Code, can be deducted from the taxable profits of the three subsequent years.
+The tax losses for a given year, as provided for in para 1 of article 48 of the Corporate Income Tax Code and according to Law No 26/20, of 20 July can be deducted from the taxable profits of the five subsequent years.

-The item Current Taxes includes taxes payable or recoverable through tax credits from previous years.
+The item Current Tax includes taxes payable or recoverable through tax credits from previous years.

-As at 31 December 2019, the provisional assessments amounted to Akz 61,507,000 (2018: Akz 58,243,000).
+As at 31 December 2020, the provisional assessments amounted to Akz 50,450,000 (2019: Akz 61,507,000).

 Deferred tax is measured at the tax rates that are expected to be applied to temporary differences when they reverse, using rates enacted or substantively enacted at the reporting date.
-Thus, for the year ended 2019 and 2018, deferred tax was calculated, in general, on the basis of a 30% rate.

-The deferred tax assets recognised in the balance sheet at 31 December 2019 and 2018 can be analysed as follows
+The deferred tax assets recognised in the balance sheet at 31 December 2020 and 2019 can be analysed as follows: